 Always read a full review and description of a gift before buying it.

 If you enjoy cooperative games you might want to also check out Sub Terra, Magic Maze, Escape from the Curse of The Temple, Assembly, Forbidden Island, Pandemic, Outfoxed.
 All of these games are in the Cards or Die collection.
-If you want to make sure they are in the bag, get in touch and request them at an event near you.
+If you want to make sure they are in the bag, get in touch and request them at a Cards or Die event near you.